isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Both cases are an error under the [`sharedptrparam` guideline](#Rr-smartptrparam):
-`p` is a `Shared_ptr`, but nothing about its sharedness is used here and passing it by value is a silent pessimization;
+`p` is a `shared_ptr`, but nothing about its sharedness is used here and passing it by value is a silent pessimization;
 these functions should accept a smart pointer only if they need to participate in the widget's lifetime management.
 Otherwise they should accept a `widget*`, if it can be `nullptr`.
 Otherwise, and ideally, the function should accept a `widget&`.
 These smart pointers match the `Shared_ptr` concept, so these guideline enforcement rules work on them out of the box and expose this common pessimization.